What Our Ophthalmologist Wants You to Know

 - Eye pain

 It’s important to note that these symptoms can be indicative of other conditions (such as migraine with aura).
-If you are experiencing these symptoms, it’s important that you get checked out by an eye doctor in order to rule out glaucoma.
+If you are experiencing these symptoms, it’s important that you get checked out by an eye doctor.

 While glaucoma is a degenerative condition with no cure, there are many different treatments to alleviate the symptoms.
 These include prescription eye drops, oral medications, and/or eye surgery.
 Our ophthalmologist will work with you to create a treatment plan unique to your needs.

-If you or a loved one have glaucoma, or are showing symptoms you think may be related to glaucoma, it’s important that you seek treatment from an eye doctor right away.
-At Texas Eye Surgeons in Plano/ Greenville, our ophthalmologists have years of experience helping glaucoma patients find relief from symptoms.
+If you or a loved one are showing symptoms you think may be related, it’s important that you seek treatment from an eye doctor right away.
+At Texas Eye Surgeons in Plano and surrounding areas, our eye doctors have years of experience helping patients with complex eye conditions.